 Multichannel Marketing Statistics

 Before we discover what makes up a perfect multichannel marketing campaign, let’s see why multichannel marketing is so popular—and effective.
+Here are just a few compelling multichannel marketing statistics:

 - Businesses that use multichannel marketing experience a 3x higher effectiveness rate than those that don’t.